I can’t tell you how many times I’ve spoken with a caller on my show who uttered the words, “I hate my job.”

 If you have the mindset of a lifelong learner, then you’ll look for ways to learn and grow everywhere you go.
 That means, no matter how related or unrelated your current job is to your dream job, you’ll find something in your current job to take with you to the next one.

-You may hate the job you’re in today, but let me ask you: What are you learning there?
+You may hate your job today, but let me ask you: What are you learning there?
 What experience are you gaining that you can add to your resume?
 What connections and friendships are you making that can lead to an open door somewhere else?

 At the end of the day, no matter where you’re working, you only get out what you put in.